310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/chiaki_2.md

 #### <div mt="rare"></div> 2/3

-{% img /img/es/eventstory/stellamaris/minitalk_tetora2_2.jpg %}
+{% img /img/es/eventstory/stellamaris/minitalk_chiaki2_2.jpg %}

-{% bubble Tetora smilesoft2 %}
+{% bubble Chiaki northinking %}
-since this is a mascot, i would love to show [it] to midori.

-he really loves [mascot characters], after all.

-i am sure it is as precious to him as the [ocean] and [fish] are to me.
+Okinawa was pretty hot even in this period of time.
+I got a sunburn from it.
 {% endbubble %}

+{% bubble Chiaki awkward %}
+It's still spring, so I got careless and forgot to bring sunscreen with me…

+My arms and face sting a little.
+{% endbubble %}

 <div class="minitalk" character="Anzu">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Actually…
+            Please cool your skin properly.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Tetora %}
+            {% bubble Chiaki %}
-            you gave [it] to midori, too?

-            fufu, you are so quick to work, anzu-san~♪
+            Hm, hm.
+When you're sunburnt, it's as if you've got a light burn, so cooling the skin helps…?

+            Alright.
+When I get back to the dorms, I'll cool my skin with a cold wet towel!
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            You really care about your juniors, huh?
+            How about cucumbers…?
         </div>
         <div class="minitalk-option_content">
-            {% bubble Tetora %}
+            {% bubble Chiaki %}
-            fufufu, it feels a bit embarrassing when you say that~

-            midori also gives me [fish merchandise], so that means he cares about me as his [senior]…♪
+            Oh yeah, I heard sliced cucumbers are good for the skin when you're sunburnt… But does it actually work?

+            Well, I won't know unless I try.
+I'll give it a shot.
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Oh, then…
+            You shouldn't let your guard down like that.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Tetora %}
+            {% bubble Chiaki sighdrop %}
-            you have another [one]?

-            thank you~ i will give it to midori later…♪
+            Mm.
+Sena scolded me yesterday, too… He told me that sunscreen should be applied throughout the whole year, not just summer.

+            Sena gave me sunscreen he always recommends to use, so I'm planning to apply it every day from now on.
 			{% endbubble %}
         </div>
     </div>